the-magnificents/jupyterlite/slides.md

 ---

 ## Back-end
-JupyterLite came out of the Pyodide, which consists of the CPython 3.8 interpreter compiled to WebAssembly which allows Python to run in the browser.
+JupyterLite came out of Pyodide, which consists of the CPython 3.8 interpreter compiled to WebAssembly which allows Python to run in the browser.
 Pyolite runs in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) and thus doesn’t block the main UI thread when intensive computations are executed.

 - Pyolite is now powered by IPython, providing access to magics, code completion, rich display, interactive widgets, and many other features
 - Initial support for interactive visualization libraries such as `altair`, `bqplot`, `ipywidgets`, `matplotlib`, and `plotly`